WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_session.md

 ## Summary and Concepts

-Most of the changes revolve around the removal of the legacy persistent login functionality and the assumption that a single user has a single session only.
+Most of the changes revolve around the removal of the legacy persistent login functionality and the assumption that every user has a single session only.
 Both aspects are related to each other.

 ### Legacy Persistent Login

 The legacy persistent login was rather an automated login.
-Upon bootstrapping a session it was checked whether the user had a cookie pair storing the user’s userID and (a single BCrypt hash of) the user’s password.
+Upon bootstrapping a session, it was checked whether the user had a cookie pair storing the user’s userID and (a single BCrypt hash of) the user’s password.
-If such a cookie pair exists and the single BCrypt hash hashes to the stored password hash then the session would immediately `changeUser()` to the respective user.
+If such a cookie pair exists and the single BCrypt hash hashes to the stored password hash, the session would immediately `changeUser()` to the respective user.

 This legacy persistent login was completely removed.
-Instead any sessions that belong to an authenticated user will automatically be long-lived.
+Instead, any sessions that belong to an authenticated user will automatically be long-lived.
 These long-lived sessions expire no sooner than 14 days after the last activity, ensuring that the user continously stays logged in, provided that they visit the page at least once per fortnight.

 ### Multiple Sessions

-To allow for a proper separation of these long-lived user sessions WoltLab Suite now allows for multiple sessions per user.
+To allow for a proper separation of these long-lived user sessions, WoltLab Suite now allows for multiple sessions per user.
 These sessions are completely unrelated to each other.
-Specifically they do not share session variables and they expire independently.
+Specifically, they do not share session variables and they expire independently.

-As the existing `wcf1_session` table is also used for the online lists and location tracking it will be maintained on a best effort basis.
+As the existing `wcf1_session` table is also used for the online lists and location tracking, it will be maintained on a best effort basis.
 It no longer stores any private session data.

-The actual sessions storing security sensitive information are stored in an unrelated location.
+The actual sessions storing security sensitive information are in an unrelated location.
 They must only be accessed via the PHP API exposed by the `SessionHandler`.

 ### Improved authentication and reauthentication